xiaoxu193/PyTeaser/README.md

 ```

-you can use Summarize(title, text) directly if you have those available already.
+you can use Summarize(title, text) directly if you already have the text and the title.
 Otherwise you must install Python Goose to extract text from url.

 #todo:
-- Remove dependency on Python nltk because it's annoying to install
+- Create setup file for Python Goose installation OR:
+- Remove Python Goose installation dependency by integrating the code into the program